 1.Too much gear

-The sport of geared powerlifting uses too much gear.
+In short, geared powerlifting uses too much gear.
 It’s that simple.
-There are squat suits, bench shirts, deadlift suits, knee wraps, double knee wraps, double suits, belts, wrist wraps…
+There are squat suits, bench shirts, deadlift suits, knee wraps, double knee wraps, double suits, belts, wrist wraps, squat underwear and more.

 2.Too much dick measuring

 Powerlifting is a dick measuring contest.
 Therefore, the only thing that matters is the weight on the bar.
 Nobody is interested in style, squat depth and health.
 If the weight on the bar is plenty, everybody is happy.

 Nobody seems to care that people are benching deadlift numbers thanks to multi-ply bench shirts.
 The raw record for the bench press is in the 700s whereas the record for the equipped bench press is in the 1200s.
 Doesn’t that seem weird to you?

 When is the dick measuring going to stop?
 The weight on the bar is not the only thing that matters.
 Ever heard about style?

 3.Too much stress on the joints

 Powerlifting gear allows you to lift insane weights, which would otherwise break you in five different pieces, and even Dr. House won’t be able to collect and glue your body parts.

 The heavy poundages are hell on the joints.
 Despite the “armor”, your body is still under a significant stress.
 Hence geared lifters usually have shorter careers.
 Many switch to raw powerlifting during their “master” years.

 Another reason why people don’t take geared powerlifting seriously is the vast number of federations and their rules.
 This makes the comparison between the athletes harder.